ePages-de/epages-devportal/_posts/2019/2019-04-02-how-to-easily-manage-ssh-keys-part-2.md

   Date    string `json:"date"`
 }
 ```
-and get the ssh-keys for the user
+and get the SSH keys for the user:

 ```